vinedsel/http-reqx/README.md

 # http-reqx
-An example project to show how async requests are handled via Redux.
+An example project to show how http requests are handled via Redux.